2021 Best Colleges for Mechanical Engineering in Illinois

 A Great Overall School

 The overall quality of a school is important to ensure a good education, not just how well they do in a particular major.
-To account for this we consider a college's overall Best Colleges ranking which itself looks at a host of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+To account for this we consider a college's overall Best Colleges ranking which itself looks at a combination of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Above Average Earnings After Graduation